aholachek/redux-usage-report/README.md

 # Redux Usage Report

-This library helps you understand and refactor a large redux store by tracking which parts of the store are being accessed in different parts of an app.
+This library tracks the way your app is using the data in your Redux store.

-It exports two functions: `generateReduxReport`, and the generic helper `trackObjectUse`.
+It exports the Redux store enhancer `generateReduxReport`.

 **To install:** `yarn install redux-usage-report`

 ## 1. Redux Store Usage Tracker: `generateReduxReport`

 ```
+import { createStore, applyMiddleware, compose } from 'redux';
+import thunk from 'redux-thunk';
-import { generateReduxReport } from 'redux-usage-report';
+import generateReduxReport from 'redux-usage-report';
+import rootReducer from 'platform/state/reducers';
-import { combineReducers } from 'redux';
+import initialState from './initialState';
-... rest of imports

-const rootReducer = combineReducers({
-  // ... reducers go here
-});
+let enhancer;

 if (process.env.NODE_ENV === 'development') {
-  // provide reference to the global object as the first argument
-  export default generateReduxReport(window, rootReducer);
+  enhancer = compose(
+    applyMiddleware(thunk),
+    generateReduxReport()
+  );
 } else {
-  export default rootReducer
+  enhancer = applyMiddleware(thunk);
 }

+const store = createStore(rootReducer, initialState, enhancer);

 ```
 Once your rootReducer is wrapped, you open up your console when the app is running and type